bempp/bempp-rs/.github/ISSUE_TEMPLATE/fmm.md

 ---
-name: solvers-fmm
+name: bempp-fmm
-about: Create a issue relates to the solvers-fmm crate
+about: Create a issue relates to the bempp-fmm crate
 title: ''
-labels: solvers-fmm
+labels: bempp-fmm
 assignees: ''

 ---